Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

 We have provided Mraa library and UPM library to make it easy for developers and sensor manufacturers to map their sensors & actuators on top of supported hardware and to allow control of low level communication protocol by high level languages & constructs.
 ###What are Mraa and UPM?
-Mraa is a C/C++ library with bindings to Python, Javascript and Java to interface with the I/O on BBG, BBGW and other platforms, with a structured and sane API where port names/numbering matches the board that you are on.
+Mraa is a C/C++ library with bindings to Python, Javascript and Java to interface with the I/O on BBG, SeeedStudio BeagleBone Green Wireless and other platforms, with a structured and sane API where port names/numbering matches the board that you are on.
 Use of Mraa does not tie you to specific hardware with board detection done at runtime you can create portable code that will work across the supported platforms.
 UPM is a high level repository for sensors that use MRAA.
 Each sensor links to MRAA and are not meant to be interlinked although some groups of sensors may be.
 Each sensor contains a header which allows to interface with it.
 Typically a sensor is represented as a class and instantiated.The constructor is expected to initialise the sensor and parameters may be used to provide identification/pin location on the board.

 ###Install and update
-Mraa and UPM are already installed in the system image of BBGW, so **you don't need to install it.** However if you want to update the library, or want to upgrade the library, use ``apt-get update`` and ``apt-get upgrade`` please.
+Mraa and UPM are already installed in the system image of SeeedStudio BeagleBone Green Wireless, so **you don't need to install it.** However if you want to update the library, or want to upgrade the library, use ``apt-get update`` and ``apt-get upgrade`` please.
 Refer to [https://github.com/intel-iot-devkit/mraa](https://github.com/intel-iot-devkit/mraa) and [https://github.com/intel-iot-devkit/upm](https://github.com/intel-iot-devkit/upm) for more information.

 ###Mraa Example